A Guide to Investing in Real Estate in Minneapolis, MN

 Is Minneapolis a good city for 1031 exchange investors?

 Yes.
-The combination of a tight supply cycle (2.0 to 3.1 months as of Q1 2026), stable Fortune 500 employment base, and identifiable multi-family inventory makes Minneapolis a strong 1031 replacement property market.
+The combination of a tight supply cycle (2.0 to 3.1 months as of Q1 2026), a stable Fortune 500 employment base anchored by UnitedHealth Group, Target, and 3M, and identifiable multi-family inventory makes Minneapolis a strong 1031 replacement property market.
 The current stabilization phase creates a window before spring 2026 demand further compresses cap rates.
+BJ LaVelle maintains off-market multi-family access specifically suited to 45-day identification window requirements.

 What neighborhoods have the best rental yield in Minneapolis?

-For cash flow, Northeast Minneapolis and Uptown lead for multi-family yield.
+For cash flow, Northeast Minneapolis and Uptown lead for multi-family yield (5.0% to 6.5% cap rates).
 For appreciation and premium short-term rental demand, the North Loop is the primary target.
-For low-overhead, high-retention single-family rentals, Linden Hills and Fulton are the preferred submarkets among experienced investors.
-See our neighborhood guide and Minneapolis neighborhood hub for more detail.
+For low-overhead, high-retention single-family rentals, Linden Hills and Fulton are the preferred submarkets.
+See our 9 best neighborhoods guide and Minneapolis neighborhood hub for tenant demographic detail.

 Does Minneapolis have rental property licensing requirements?